 DISCUSSION

-In our observational study, the cumulative incidence of PVT after splenectomy in patients with cirrhosis was 40.0%, 46.6%, 46.6%, and 48.9% at 1 mo, 3 mo, 6 mo, and 12 mo, respectively.
+In our observational study, the cumulative incidence of PVT after splenectomy in patients with cirrhosis was 40.0%, 46.6%, 46.6%, and 48.9% at 1 months, 3 months, 6 months, and 12 months, respectively.
 Wider preoperative PVD and MELD score > 10 may predict the development of PVT after splenectomy.
 The time-dependent curve analyzed that the development of PVT in patients with MELD score ≤ 10 was lower than in those with MELD score > 10 (P < 0.05).
 And in the PVD ≥ 14.5 mm group was significantly higher than that in the PVD < 14.5 mm group (P < 0.05).

-The cumulative postoperative incidence of PVT was 40.0% at 1 mo, 46.6% at 3 mo, 46.6% at 6 mo, and 48.9% at 12 mo.
+The cumulative postoperative incidence of PVT was 40.0% at 1 months, 46.6% at 3 months, 46.6% at 6 months, and 48.9% at 12 months.
 This was similar to the previous study.
 There are several potential causes of postoperative PVT.
 Firstly, the occlusion of splenic portal vessels resulted in a reduction in blood flow around the ligation area and enhanced the venous stasis at the splenic vein stump.
 Secondly, patients with liver cirrhosis are often complicated with changes in blood coagulation proteins, including factor VIII, von Willebrand factor fibrinogen, and tissue factor, putting the blood in a hypercoagulable state[22], which is involved in venous thrombosis.
 Thirdly, splenectomy can reduce the portal vein flow velocity[23].
 The lack of the portal vein flow velocity in our study, we did not obtain a similar conclusion.
 Previous reports found that wider preoperative splenic vein diameter was an independent predictor of the development of PVT[15,24].
 In our study, we found that diameter of the splenic vein in the PVT group was wider than that in the non-PVT group, but there was no significant difference.

 Zhang et al[25] considered that the main cause of PVT was the change in portal vein blood flow and not the change in PT or platelet count.
 We found that a lower preoperative platelet count was not associated with the postoperative development of PVT.
-In our study, wider PVD was an independent predictor of PVT at 1 mo, 3 mo, and 12 mo after splenectomy.
+In our study, wider PVD was an independent predictor of PVT at 1 months, 3 months, and 12 months after splenectomy.
 The optimal cut-off value was 14.5 mm.
 Previous studies reported that PVD > 13.0 mm and > 15.6 mm were independent predictors of PVT after splenectomy[10,26].
 Wider PVD means portal hypertension and slower blood flow velocity toward the liver.
 In addition, a wider PVD can cause a vortex, increase portal vein endothelial cell space, and result in intimal injury and sclerotic changes.
 The detachment of endothelial cells and the exposure of subintimal collagen fibers activate the endogenous coagulation pathway, increasing the incidence of thrombosis[16,18,27].
 Our study provided a favorable indicator for the prediction of PVT after splenectomy.